What Is Commercial General Liability?

 Note: Other types of liability policies include liquor liability, directors and officers liability, and pollution liability.
 An insurance professional can help determine the right endorsements for your business.

-Types of CGL Coverage
+What Are the Types of CGL Coverage?

 Occurrence